 - (1) The Board shall disclose any price sensitive information in a timely manner in accordance with the law. - (2) If the Board considers that, in wholly exceptional circumstances, disclosure of price sensitive information would be commercially damaging, it may seek the permission of the Securities and Exchange Commission to defer disclosure but shall also take action, such as seeking a suspension of trading in the company's securities, to prevent the creation of a false market in the price of the securities. - (3) The Board shall also disclose changes in shareholdings that result in a person becoming a substantial or majority shareholder. - (4) The Board shall ensure that the company has an active website that is accessible to the general public.
-That web site shall: - (a) be kept up to date; - (b) include all information that is required to be published by law or any other legislative or regulatory requirements; - (c) include any other material information that is necessary for shareholders to monitor the company's performance; and - (d) the website shall include the company's annual reports (including its financial statements), the company's statement of risks and key policies, compliance with the Securites & Exchange Corporate Governance Code information about forthcoming events affecting shareholders (including meetings) and contact details for whistle blowing and investor relations.
+That web site shall: - (a) be kept up to date; - (b) include all information that is required to be published by law or this Code or any other legislative or regulatory requirements; - (c) include any other material information that is necessary for shareholders to monitor the company's performance; and - (d) notwithstanding the generality of sub paragraph (b) and (c) above, the website shall include the company's annual reports (including its financial statements), the company's statement of risks and key policies, compliance with the Securites & Exchange Corporate Governance Code information about forthcoming events affecting shareholders (including meetings) and contact details for whistle blowing and investor relations.